-Point being, someone born in the eastern U.S. on July 22, 2019 has a strong chance of having the Sun in Cancer.
+The point is, someone born in the eastern U.S. on July 22, 2019, has a strong chance of having the Sun in Cancer.
 Government data collection methods are not equipped to address that kind of thing at this time.

-Capricorn, however, has a solid margin of more than 20,000 average births per year separating it from its nearest rival for rarest Zodiac sign.
-I therefore feel comfortable calling Capricorn the rarest Zodiac sign, at least for Americans born between 1994 and 2014.
+Capricorn, however, has a solid margin of more than 20,000 average births per year separating it from its nearest rival for the rarest Zodiac sign.
+I, therefore, feel comfortable calling Capricorn the rarest Zodiac sign, at least for Americans born between 1994 and 2014.

 Trends within the sign of Capricorn

 Five of the six least common birthdays in the heat map have the Sun in Capricorn, as listed here from least common: December 25, January 1, December 24, July 4, January 2, and December 26.

 The rest of the bottom ten includes three Sagittarius dates near Thanksgiving – November 27, November 24, and November 25 – and Halloween on October 31.

 What all of the bottom ten dates have in common is that they fall on or around major holidays.
 The Capricorn holidays are Christmas and New Year’s, and then July 4 is Independence Day in the U.S.